-Editor’s Note: The military community is demographically diverse and has $1.2 trillion in spending power, making it a high value consumer tribe for any brand.
+Editor’s Note: The military community is demographically diverse and has $1.2 trillion in spending power, making it a high value consumer community for any brand.
 In the article below, we invited Liz Carmo with Refuel Agency—one of our preferred partners— to share her expertise in how brands can engage the military with campaigns that are authentic and effective.

 For additional marketing resources, see: